Chris-cvR/De1ux-1/README.md

 - 👋 Hi, I’m @De1ux-1 Aka Chris
-- 👀 I’m interested in Learning new languages and exploring new cultures.
-Now I want to try my hand at computer science :)
+- 👀 I’m Currently studying Software Design in Copenhagen :)
-- 🌱 I’m currently taking CS50, my first ever computer science course
+- 🌱 I’m currently practicing Java in my studies, trying to improve my skills!
-- 💞️ I’m looking to collaborate on -
-- 📫 How to reach me -

 <!---
 De1ux-1/De1ux-1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.